mirage/mirage/INSTALL.md

     make PREFIX=<location> tools

-The tools include the 'mir' build utility, a custom version of ocamldsort to help with dependency management, and the MPL protocol specification meta-compiler.
+The tools include the 'mir' build utility and the MPL protocol specification meta-compiler.

 Libraries
 ---------

-    make
+    make && make install

 This will build the OCaml libraries and the Xen custom runtime, if appropriate for the build platform.
 You require 64-bit Linux to